Affiliate of Zirinsky Mood Disorders Center

 The Family Center offers two weekly therapy groups for our clients:

-In the “Quality of Life” group you will learn and put to practice the three essential skills; mindfulness, emotion regulation, and interpersonal competence.
+In the “Interpersonal Effectiveness” group you will learn and put to practice the three essential skills; mindfulness, emotion regulation, and interpersonal competence.
 Simply put, you will learn to become mindful of your internal experiences and surf the emotional waves without becoming crushed by them.
 In a supportive environment you will practice negotiating solutions to conflicts, asking for what you need and listening with open mind.
 This practice can help you to alter the course of your relationships and improve the quality of your life.

 The “Sane eating” group’s goal is to help you gain freedom from unhealthy persistent eating habits.
 The group will not teach you what to eat beyond some basic nutritional facts.
 Instead, using the wisdom of psychotherapy, it will help you to develop a healthy relationship with food.
 You will learn to understand and change the ways you think about and respond to impulses to eat.
 Stress reduction and emotional balance are additional anticipated benefits.